Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/TakeImage/Aec2Algo.md

 ## Description

-Switch to an alternative auto exposure control algorithm.
+Switch to an alternative auto exposure control algorithm or extending the range of automatic gain control.
 This may resolve some over-exposure and under-exposure issues.

 !!!
 Tip